Arthur Godfrey: Radio

 On leaving the Coast Guard, Godfrey became a radio announcer for Baltimore station WFBR (now WJZ (AM)), then moved to Washington, D.C., to become a staff announcer for NBC-owned station WRC the same year.
 He remained there until 1934.

 Recovering from a near-fatal automobile accident en route to a flying lesson in 1931 (he was already an avid flyer), he decided to listen closely to the radio and realized that the stiff, formal style then used by announcers could not connect with the average radio listener.
 The announcers spoke in stentorian tones, as if giving a formal speech to a crowd and not communicating on a personal level.
 Godfrey vowed that when he returned to the airwaves, he would affect a relaxed, informal style as if he were talking to just one person.
-He also used that style to do his own commercials and became a regional star.
-Over time, he added wisecracks to his commercials and would kid the sponsors, a risky move that offended advertising agency executives whose staff worked on the commercial scripts.
-Nonetheless, Godfrey's antics quickly gained acceptance when his sponsors discovered their sales actually increased after Godfrey's added jokes.
-At times, he would read an ad agency script on television as he mockingly rolled his eyes, used a sarcastic tone of voice or added his own wisecracks.
-Since the sponsors approved, given their added sales, the agencies were powerless to stop him.
+He also used that style in spoken commercials and became a regional star.